EgorKhabarov/EgorKhabarov.github.io/cheatsheet/README.md

 You can insert your own CSS code in the settings [Here](?Snippets/CSS/cheatsheet_snippets) you can find examples and frequently used CSS snippets If a softlock occurs, you can go to <a href="/cheatsheet/reset" target="_self">/cheatsheet/reset</a>

+## Creating cheat sheets and checking markup

+You can see what all supported markup options look like [here](?Other/MARKUP_EXAMPLES)